 VCTC seeks new funding from federal, state and local sources in order to address the transportation and transit needs of the residents within Ventura County.
 Revenues will be deposited electronically when possible or when received directly, in a timely manner.
-Cash disbursements to local jurisdictions, consultants and vendors will be made in an efficient and timely manner.
+Cash disbursements to local jurisdictions, consultants, vendors and employees will be made in an efficient and timely manner.